maestrobrandt/Gender_Differences_in_Songs/README.md

 #### Files
 - The code for the project is in Gender Differences in Songs.ipynb
-- The app runs in streamlit, and will requre the Spotify_API.py and Spotify_App.py files
+- The app runs in streamlit, and will requre the Song_Recommender_App.py file

 #### Technologies
 - Python